 JCWI is a leader in developing sensible, evidence-based policy proposals.
 In 2019, JCWI published a 12-step manifesto, People Move, that sets out a vision of a fair immigration system.
 JCWI also supports vulnerable individuals and families with reliable, high-quality legal advice.

-JCWI played a critical role in responding to the Windrush Scandal, partnering with the Runnymede Trust, IMIX, Praxis, Refugee Migrant Center at Wolverhampton, and others on strategic campaigning and media impact.
+JCWI played a critical role in responding to the Windrush Scandal, partnering with the Runnymede Trust, IMIX, Praxis, Refugee Migrant Centre at Wolverhampton, and others on strategic campaigning and media impact.
 JCWI and others skillfully used the opening that Windrush created to press for a more humane immigration system.